 The physical practices of yoga, known as Hatha Yoga, have shown tremendous benefits for people seeking fitness as well as therapy for chronic ailments and injuries.
-Yoga also promotes the creation of a quiet, reflective space in the mind, mental clarity, focus, and an overall a sense of well-being that can help alleviate anxiety, depression and mind-body disorders.
-As you begin to practice yoga exercises, you will notice small effects in the body at first, but ultimately the benefits can become much more significant.
+Yoga also promotes the creation of a quiet, reflective space in the mind, mental clarity, focus, and an overall a sense of well-being that can help alleviate anxiety, depression and other mind-body disorders.
+As you begin to practice yoga exercises, you will notice small effects in the body mind, end emotions at first, but ultimately the benefits can become much more significant.
 By promoting positive physical and mental change, yoga can help you transform your life.

 Arrive a few minutes early to class.
 If you are new to The Yoga Loft you will need a few extra minutes to complete the registration form and payment.
 If you are late and the class has started please enter quietly.
 Please do not enter or leave class during meditation or savasana (final rest).
 If you must leave during the class please close the door quietly.

 Practice on an empty stomach.
 We recommend that you wait at least three hours after eating before practicing yoga.
 If necessary have juice or very light food before class.
 Refrain from sipping water during class so that you can maintain internal heat.
 Drink plenty of water after class.

 Alert the teacher to any injuries prior to class starting.
 This will help us know how to adjust you or give you a modified pose if necessary.
 This is for your safety and the longevity of your yoga practice.